-Try to remember their high score and slowly pull back from the backboard so they have longer strides and need more power to get it to bounce, gradually training them.
+Try to remember their high score and slowly pull back from the backboard so they have to hit the ball further as they’re more and more successful.

-Kids will take things to an extreme, so you need to make sure they’re not overdoing it, but that they’re still progression.
+Kids can take things to an extreme so you need to make sure they’re not overdoing it.

-For newcomers who don’t know how much they like the sport yet, they should practice one to two times per week, for 60-90 minutes per session.
+For newcomers who don’t know how much they like the sport yet, they could practice one to two times per week, for 60-90 minutes per session without going overboard.

 This gives them time to decide if they like it without overwhelming them at all.